Editing Capabilities in Moodle

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Once editing has been turned on, you will see additional icons next to the Blocks, Sections, Activities and Resources that you have in your course.
+When Edit mode is enabled you will see additional icons next to the Sections (weeks or topics), Activities and Resources, and Blocks that you have in your course.

 Course Content Area